 5.1.4 Structural factors

 Refugees are affected by the unreliable and unsustainable nature of assistance programmes.
 In NRS, refugees are dependent on the provision of assistance by the government and humanitarian organisations for meeting their basic needs such as food, medical care and personal items.
 Most of this was temporary which exacerbates refugee vulnerability.
-This was implied by a senior official from the Real Medicine Foundation (RMF) who said,

-Our calendar year ends by 31st December [2017] which we are coming to.
-So, we start worrying about 2018 because under emergency, everyone is touched- everyone is willing to donate but as refugees stabilise the donors also start giving a little.

 Research shows that in protracted refugee situations, international support is reduced or suspended to focus on high-profile refugee crises where people are either fleeing or repatriating in large numbers (Omata, 2017).
 However, the worries and anxiety created by the reduction and suspension of assistance lead to uncertainty about survival.
 In other words, a lack of political commitment and humanitarian decision-making directly impact refugees’ lives.